 Network in professional associations.
 Consider the Minnesota Public Health Association, the American Public Health Association or another association specific to your area of interest.
 “Try on” a position through conducting informational interviews, volunteering, job shadowing, or part-time employment.

 - Apply for positions that match your qualifications

 Apply for positions where you possess most of the required qualifications – even if you don’t possess all of the skills listed in the job description.
 If you possess at least 60% of the required qualifications, consider applying.
 As long as you meet the “essential qualifications” you may be invited to interview, during which you can sell yourself and begin to network into the employer community.

 Start preparing, even before you are invited to interview.
 Think about and practice your responses to the most frequently asked questions (see Frequently Asked Interview Questions).
 Sharpen your interviewing skills using Interview Stream, an online practice tool.

 - Career development is a lifelong process

-After you land a position, continue to network, be active in professional associations, and consider becoming a mentor and signing up for the alumni networking directory.
+After you land a position, continue to network, be active in professional associations, and consider becoming a mentor and joining our LinkedIn pages for the University of Minnesota and the School of Public Health.
 Discover how rewarding it is to help new public health professionals begin their own career development process!